 Bob is a cleaner working flexible hours.
 He started working for his employer 20 weeks ago.
 His employer should use his average earnings from the 20 weeks he has worked to calculate his holiday pay entitlement.

 There are further examples and more detailed information about the rules on the UK Government’s website.

 What do I need to do?

-The most important thing to note if you employ staff with irregular hours or pay amounts, is that you need to maintain accurate records of how many hours they work, and how much they got paid, dating back 2 years.
+The most important thing to note if you employ staff with irregular hours or pay amounts is that you need to maintain accurate records of how many hours they work, and how much they got paid, dating back 2 years.
 The chances are you already keep these records, for tax and other reasons, but you will need to know where to find them.
-LeaveWizard’s easy-to-use cloud based leave and absence management system makes it simple to track and calculate holiday entitlements, as well as working from home, work at different sites, and a range of other activities.
+LeaveWizard’s easy-to-use cloud-based leave and absence management system makes it simple to track and calculate holiday entitlements, as well as work from home, work at different sites, and a range of other activities.
 Find out more by booking your free online demo here.